Case Study 02

 Modernizing vehicle inspections

-Replacing a paper-made-digital checklist with a camera-first walk-around — transforming daily vehicle inspections from a compliance chore into visual evidence that fleet managers can actually trust.
+Replacing a paper-inspired-digital checklist with a camera-first walk-around — transforming daily vehicle inspections from a compliance chore into visual evidence that fleet managers can actually trust.

 Role